 As we mentioned above, 3-time gold medalist Scott Rohrer and STARS golfer Daniel Steele are amongst the Special Olympics athletes competing for gold in Level Five Golf.
 There are also a handful of other golfers who have returned after competing at the USA Games in 2018 or 2022.

-As athletes are divided into divisions, multiple gold medals will awarded within Level Five.
-Rohrer and Lagasse have combined for the last four golds in Division 1.
-However, some of the golfers below not only have competed before, but also came away with gold medals of their own.
+As athletes are divided into divisions, multiple gold medals will be awarded within Level Five.
+The Division 1 gold has gone to either Rohrer or Lagasse at each of the last four USA Games.
+However, some of the golfers below have not only competed before, but also came away with gold medals of their own.

 Brett Geiger, New York